sib-swiss/single-cell-training/docs/day1/normalization_scaling.md

 **Exercise:** Have a look at the assay data before and after running `NormalizeData()`.
 Did it change?

 !!! hint
     You can extract assay data with the function `Seurat::GetAssayData`.
-By default, the slot `data` is used, containing raw counts before normalization, and normalized counts after normalization.
-Use `Seurat::GetAssayData(seu, slot = "counts")` to get the raw count data after normalization.
+By default, the slot `data` is used (inside the slot `assay`), containing normalized counts.
+Use `Seurat::GetAssayData(seu, slot = "counts")` to get the raw counts.

 ??? done "Answer"
     You can check out some assay data with: